-Content of Tobacco, Alcohol, and Substance Abuse Contract (go to print version)
+A. Content of Tobacco, Alcohol, and Substance Abuse Contract (go to print version)

 The University of Michigan Lung Transplant Program requires that patients agree to abstain completely from tobacco and addictive illicit substances.
 Illicit substances include cannabis (marijuana), cocaine, heroin, and any controlled substance including medical marijuana even if it has been prescribed by a physician.
 As a lung transplant candidate, I also understand that use of tobacco in any form is strictly prohibited under this policy.
 This includes cigarettes, cigars, snuff, and chewing tobacco.
-Because of the harmful effects of nicotine, I understand that I cannot use any nicotine replacement via patch, gum, electronic cigarettes, vaporizers etc. I also understand that I will be evaluated for abuse of all addictive substances on an ongoing basis.
-I understand that I may be expected to abstain completely from legal addictive substances, such as alcohol and prescribed (narcotic pain medications, benzodiazepines) or over the counter medication, as determined by the transplant team.
+Because of the harmful effects of nicotine, I understand that I cannot use any nicotine replacement via patch, gum, electronic cigarettes, vaporizers etc. I also understand that I will be evaluated for abuse of all addictive substances, such as alcohol and prescribed (narcotic pain medications, benzodiazepines) or over the counter medication, as determined by the transplant team.
 I may be expected to have a period of time that I comply with this policy before being listed or activated on the transplant list.
-When requested, patients accepted for lung transplantation must agree to undergo random urine or blood testing for alcohol, addictive substances, and/or tobacco.
-Refusal to undergo such a test will be treated the same as a positive test: the patient will be removed from the transplant list.
+When requested, patients accepted for lung transplantation must agree to undergo random urine or blood testing for alcohol, addictive will be removed from the transplant list.

 Patients determined to be abusing alcohol must be certain they do not ingest alcohol of any kind, including cough medicines, over the counter medications containing alcohol, or "alcohol free" beer that contain small amounts of alcohol.
 If any patient being evaluated as a potential lung transplant recipient, or waiting for a transplant on the University of Michigan transplant list is found to have used and/or abused addictive substances, the patient will not be listed or will be removed from the list.
-A positive test for addictive substances or tobacco in the patient's blood or urine will be considered absolute evidence that the patient has violated the substance abuse policy.
+A positive test for addictive substance or tobacco in the patient's blood or urine will be considered absolute evidence that the patient has violated the substance abuse policy.
 A conviction for driving while intoxicated or impaired will similarly be considered to be a violation of this policy.